National Alliance on Mental Illness (NAMI)

 The name of this membership organization shall be NAMI Metro

-NAMI Metro – Oakland, Wayne and Macomb counties of Michigan exists to provide excellence in support, education and advocacy as a grassroots volunteer organization dedicated to maximizing the quality of life for all who are impacted by an illness of the brain and eliminating the associated stigma.
+NAMI Metro – Oakland, Wayne and Macomb counties of Michigan exists to provide excellence in support, education and advocacy as a grassroots volunteer organization dedicated to maximizing the quality of life for all who are impacted by mental illness and eliminating the associated stigma.

-A. Membership is composed primarily of people with an illness of the brain, their families, friends, mental health providers, and/or all professionals, and people in the community.
+A. Membership is composed primarily of people with a mental illness, their families, friends, mental health providers, and/or all professionals, and people in the community.

 B. Membership may be obtained upon application and payment of dues, or waiver thereof upon written request to the Board of Directors.
 A member in good standing for purposes of voting at Annual, Regular or Special meetings are defined as those who have been dues paying members or who have had their dues waived by the Board ninety (90) days prior to any membership voting event.